- Published On: October 15, 2019

 - Author: Steve Sinkula

-Many farmers believe that modern ag technology doesn’t apply to organic production.
-And there is some truth to that — many organic farmers have small, 40-acre operations where technology isn’t used.
+Many farmers believe modern ag technology doesn’t apply to organic production.
+And there is some truth to that.
+Many organic farmers have small, 40-acre operations where technology isn’t used.

 But for large-scale organic row-crop operations, a lot of the technology used on conventional farms can still be utilized, and often will result in a higher value proposition due to organic’s premium pricing and higher labor needs.